todesstoss/create-use-context/README.md

 # create-use-context

-A helper method which wraps original React `createContext` method and type-safe `useContext` hook which will throw if used outside of `Provider`.
+A helper method which wraps original React `useContext` method in a type-safe manner providing `NonNullable` context value.
+Will throw if used outside of `Provider`.

 ## Installation